OWASP/owasp-mastg/Document/0x05c-Reverse-Engineering-and-Tampering.md

 ### Environment and Toolset

 At the very minimum, you'll need the Android SDK [1].
 The SDK contains basic utilities for dealing with Android Apps and ELF binaries, the Android Debugging Bridge (ADB) client, and tools to help with tracing and debugging.
-In addition to the SDK, you'll also need a basic disassembler - APKTool [1] is the most popular free tool to do, plus you can use it to modify and re-assemble apps.
-It can extract and disassemble resources directly from the APK archive and disassemble Java bytecode to SMALI.
-It also allows you to reassemble the APK package, which is useful for patching and applying changes to the Manifest.
+In addition to the SDK, you'll also something to make Jave bytecode readable.
+APKTool [2] is a popular free tools that can extract and disassemble resources directly from the APK archive and disassemble Java bytecode to SMALI.
+It also allows you to reassemble the package, which is useful for patching and applying changes to the Manifest.

 Other than that, it's really a matter of preference and budget.
 A ton of free and commercial disassemblers, decompilers, and frameworks with different strengths and weaknesses exist - we'll cover some of them below.

 #### Building a Reverse Engineering Environment For Free

 With a little effort you can build a reasonable GUI-based reverse engineering environment for free.
-JD [2] is a free Java de-compiler that integrates with Eclipse [3] and IntelliJ IDEA [4].
+JD [3] is a free Java de-compiler that integrates with Eclipse [4] and IntelliJ IDEA [5].
 Generally, IntelliJ is the more light-weight solution and works great for browsing the source code and also allows for basic on-device debugging of the decompiled apps.
 However, if you prefer something that's clunky, slow and complicated to use, Eclipse is the right IDE for you (note: Author's opinion).

-If you don’t mind looking at SMALI instead of Java code, you can use the smalidea plugin for IntelliJ for debugging on the device [5].
+If you don’t mind looking at SMALI instead of Java code, you can use the smalidea plugin for IntelliJ for debugging on the device [6].
 Smalidea supports single-stepping through the bytecode, identifier renaming and watches for non-named registers, which makes it much more powerful than a JD + IntelliJ setup.

-More elaborate tasks such as program analysis and automated de-obfuscation can be achieved with open source reverse engineering frameworks such as Radare2 [6] and Angr[7].
+More elaborate tasks such as program analysis and automated de-obfuscation can be achieved with open source reverse engineering frameworks such as Radare2 [7] and Angr[8].
 You'll find examples usages for many of these free tools and frameworks throughout the guide.

 #### Commercial Tools

 ###### JEB

-JEB [8], a commercial decompiler, packs all the functionality needed for static and dynamic analysis of Android apps into a convenient all-in-one package, is reasonably reliable and you get quick support.
+JEB [9], a commercial decompiler, packs all the functionality needed for static and dynamic analysis of Android apps into a convenient all-in-one package, is reasonably reliable and you get quick support.
 It has a built-in debugger, which allows for an efficient workflow – setting breakpoints directly in the decompiled (and annotated sources) is invaluable, especially when dealing with ProGuard-obfuscated bytecode.
 Of course convenience like this doesn’t come cheap - at $90 / month for the standard license, JEB isn’t exactly a steal.

 ###### IDA Pro

-IDA Pro [9] understands ARM, MIPS and of course Intel ELF binaries, plus it can deal with Java bytecode.
+IDA Pro [10] understands ARM, MIPS and of course Intel ELF binaries, plus it can deal with Java bytecode.
 It also comes with remote debuggers for both Java applications and native processes.
 With its capable disassembler and powerful scripting and extension capabilities, IDA Pro works great for static analysis of native programs and libraries.
 However, the static analysis facilities it offers for Java code are somewhat basic – you get the SMALI disassembly but not much more.
 There’s no navigating the package and class structure, and some things (such as renaming classes) can’t be done which can make working with more complex Java apps a bit tedious.

 ##### Emulation/Introspection-Based

 ###### DroidScope

-DroidScope [10] - an extension to the DECAF dynamic analysis framework [11] - is a malware analysis engine based on QEMU.
+DroidScope [11] - an extension to the DECAF dynamic analysis framework [12] - is a malware analysis engine based on QEMU.
 It adds instrumentation on several levels, making it possible to fully reconstruct the semantics on the hardware, Linux and Java level.

 DroidScope exports instrumentation APIs that mirror the different context levels (hardware, OS and Java) of a real Android device.
 Analysis tools can use these APIs to query or set information and register callbacks for various events.
 For example, a plugin can register callbacks for native instruction start and end, memory reads and writes, register reads and writes, system calls or Java method calls.